isomorphic-software/smartclient-docs/classes/DataSourceField.md

 ```
 Additionally there are two server logging categories that may be set to DEBUG level to log details of the entire `includeFrom` setup.
 Specifically `com.isomorphic.sql.SQLDataSource.Alias` category enables logging for all fields with `includeFrom`, exact direct or indirect include path to the target field, includeVia/aliases used and `com.isomorphic.sql.SQLDataSource.FK` category additionally enables logging for the foreign key fields relations are based on.

-#### Extended `includeVia` syntax
-In complex cases involving composite foreign keys or indirect relation chains (multi-step paths across multiple DataSources), `includeVia` supports an extended syntax that allows explicit control over how relationships are resolved.
-See [includeViaSyntax](../kb_topics/includeViaSyntax.md#kb-topic-includevia-syntax) for more details.

 ### Groups

 - dataSourceRelations